Global Warming Effects and Causes

 Renewable energies can be used instead of traditional fossil fuels to heat our homes, fuel our cars and produce electricity.
 Replacing fossil fuels with cleaner and greener alternative energy sources will reduce the quantity of pollutants within the atmosphere which can cause acid rain and contribute further to global warming.

 The Kyoto Protocol, which is an agreement reached by many nations around the world, both developed and developing, for a reduction in the use and burning of fossil fuels intended to reduce the growth of CO2 global greenhouse gas emissions in order to slow or prevent global warming.

-The Kyoto agreement includes a reduction of energy consumption per capita, substitution of coal with renewable energy sources, Reforestation to naturally remove some of the CO2 from the atmosphere, and an increased use of renewable energy sources such as wind, solar, hydro and geothermal energy, and not just for the production of electricity.
+The Kyoto agreement includes a reduction of energy consumption per capita, substitution of coal with renewable energy sources, reforestation to naturally remove some of the CO2 from the atmosphere, as well as carbon capture and storage.
+The agreement also promotes an increased use of renewable energy sources such as wind, solar, hydro and geothermal energy, and not just for the production of electricity.

 The impacts of global warming and climate change are not just confined to the effects of the planet. climate change also has an effect on human health.
 Cities are not only the main driver of climate change, they also bear the effects of global warming.